zerkalica/babel-plugin-transform-metadata/README.md

 -   Metadata provided for plain function and object-style arguments
 -   Functions marked as 'design:function'
 -   With transform-decorators-legacy supports argument decorators
+-   Can extract metadata from react state definition in component

 ## Example